 2. Clay saucer (1).
 This is used as the top deck that the lamp sits on.
 I used a saucer that fit one of the smallest pots.

 3. Lamp (1).
-You could use a small solar patio light, battery-operated lantern, or a votive candle (for patio use).
+You could use a small solar patio light, battery-operated lantern, or a votive candle (for supervised patio use).
 Whatever you choose, be sure it is the right size to fit on top of your lighthouse.

 For my smallest lighthouse, I used an old salt shaker instead of a lamp.